 One key change I made from my initial draft wireframe was to use a header Navigation Bar instead of a left-hand side bar.
 This simplified the layout of the website and meant the functionality presented to the end user could be focused here, allowing them to navigate the core of the application more easily.

-For styling, I consulted our Vanquis Banking Group branding guidelines.
+For styling, I consulted our Vanquis Banking Group branding guidelines (which are available on our internal staff intranet).
 I wanted something that looked like it could really be in use in the organisation & to do this effectively, it was critical to follow the branding guidelines to provide a professional appearance to corporate material (Iconic Digital Marketing Agency, 2024).

 Pages to develop

 With a wireframe template ready for the basic design I wanted, I was ready to think about what pages I wanted in the applications.
-Below are a list of pages to build, along with some information behind their meaning
+Below is a list of pages to build, along with some information behind their meaning

 Home – A simple home page showing the most recent applications logged in the database